 Originally there were only seven wastes identified in lean.
 The eight waste was added after to recognize the waste of wasted human potential.
 This waste is termed different ways.
 Some people call it “non-utilized talent,” or “wasted potential,” or even “skills,” but it’s all referring to the same waste.
 There is an opportunity cost whenever we are not using our brainpower and the brainpower of every other person in the organization.
 Therefore, lean organizations have a very engaged workforce.
 Everyone is expected to think, solve problems, and make a difference every day regardless of title or status.

 A Trick for Memorization

 Training on the 8 wastes is often accompanied by a simple acronym to remember each waste.
 There are variations on the acronym and names of the wastes.
-Here are two of the most popular: DOWNTIME and TIMWOODS.
+Here are two of the more popular ones: DOWNTIME and TIMWOODS.

 The benefit of educating employees in the 8 wastes is so large because the opportunity for improvement is so big.
-As mentioned before, as much as 90% of a process typically has wasteful activities, leaving only 10% of value-added activities.
+Experience demonstrates that as much as 90% of a process typically has wasteful activities, leaving only 10% of value-added activities.

 By training an organization to identify waste, this 90% waste can be dramatically reduced.
 This causes lead times to shorten drastically, and in the end you have a process that is far more efficient, productive, and responsive than before.

 See the illustration below for how this is achieved.

 Like the Videos?
 Find More on YouTube!